Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/5-manage-pdf-documents-with-pypdf4.md

 ## Install PyPDF4

 **PyPDF4** is an open-source library for manipulating PDF documents in Python.
-It has functions for extracting title, author, and other information from individual PDFs, splitting documents into pages, merging documents, cropping pages, encrypting and decrypting documents, and more.
+It has functions for extracting title, author, and other information from PDFs, splitting documents into pages, merging documents, cropping pages, encrypting and decrypting documents, and more.
 It was authored by [Cameron Laird](https://pypi.org/user/claird/) and is offered under the BSD license.
 With **PyPDF4**, just two lines of code are sufficient to count the number of pages in a PDF (three if you count the line that closes the file):

 ```python
 reader = PyPDF4.PdfFileReader(open("pdfDocument", "rb"))